radhikaprad/Kaggle_HomeDepotSearchRelevance/README.md

-# Kaggle_HomeDepotSearchRelevance
+# Kaggle Home Depot Search Relevance
 Prediction of search similarity score measure using Linear Regression Model on Home Depot Products, data provided by Kaggle

 # Features:
 The features are the attributes of a particular product.
 The attributes of high frequencies are ‘brand’,’material’,’dimension’,’color’,’bullets’,’product height’,’product weight’, ’width’, title and description
 # Stem:
 The description of a product is stemmed and the stop words are removed.
 The same is done for all the features of a product.